Luxury carmakers chase India's young, female and frugal

 In an effort to raise stuttering sales that far lag emerging Asian rival China, the German big three of Mercedes-Benz, Audi AG and BMW AG want to win buyers outside the ultra-rich with locally-made hatchbacks and smaller cars.

-“This is a real year of offensive,” said Eberhard Kern, India managing director of Daimler AG’s Mercedes-Benz brand, for which sales dropped five percent during the nine months to December 2012.
+“This is a real year of offensive,” said Eberhard Kern, India managing director of Daimler AG’s Mercedes-Benz brand, for which sales dropped nearly one-third in the financial year just ended.
 He expects the rollout of its hatchback A-Class and a diesel version of its B-class model to help spur double-digit sales growth this year.

 After two decades of economic boom, the sight of a sleek Lamborghini or polished Bentley outside Mumbai or Delhi’s flashiest hotels or most exclusive nightclubs is not uncommon.